 In July 1999, the National Convention of the NAACP voted in favor of a tourism boycott of South Carolina.
-They were responding to the state’s continued display of the Confederate Battle Flag on the dome of their capitol building.[1]
+They were responding to the state’s continued display of the Confederate flag on the dome of their capitol building.[1]
 The boycott was proposed by the South Carolina chapter of the NAACP.[2]
-At the time, South Carolina was the only state to fly the Confederate flag itself at its capitol, although Georgia and Mississippi had incorporated parts of it into their own state flags.^3
+At the time, South Carolina was the only state to fly the Confederate flag itself at its capitol, although Georgia and Mississippi had incorporated parts of it into their own state flags.[3]

 The flag hadn’t been there for long.
-It was originally raised above the South Carolina Capitol in 1961, purportedly to commemorate the 100th anniversary of the start of the Civil War, and was then left in place.
-Several failed attempts to bring it down had been made since this initial gesture.[3]
+It was originally raised above the South Carolina Capitol in the early 1960s to commemorate the 100th anniversary of the start of the Civil War, and was then left in place.
+Several failed attempts to bring it down had been made since this initial gesture.[4]

 Even though the resolution to boycott could not be officially ratified until the NAACP’s October meeting, the effects of the proposal came almost immediately.
-The boycott made national headlines and the actions of the NAACP and the effort was well-documented by the Associated Press (AP), whose reports were often reprinted in Black newspapers.
-Some Black publications, such as the Winston-Salem Chronicle and Atlanta Daily World, also undertook original coverage of the boycott.
+The boycott made national headlines and the actions of the NAACP and the effects of the boycott were well documented by the Associated Press (AP), whose reports were often reprinted in Black newspapers.
+A few Black papers also conducted original coverage of the boycott, such as the Winston-Salem Chronicle and Atlanta Daily World.

 Following the NAACP convention, the Winston-Salem Chronicle reported, the Southern Christian Leadership Conference (SCLC) canceled its convention in Charleston, S.C.
 The national president of the SCLC, Martin Luther King, III, stated “Many people try to justify the display of the Confederate flag by saying it is a symbol of Southern heritage.
 But in reality, the flag began to be displayed conspicuously as a symbol of resistance to the 1954 Brown vs. Board of Education U.S. Supreme Court decision.”
 He went on to “urge every organization and corporation who loves justice to join this effort to push America back from the brink of senseless tribalism.”[5]

-On January 20, 2000, the Los Angeles Sentinel covered a march of several thousand demonstrators on the South Carolina Statehouse, demanding the Confederate flag be lowered from the dome.
-They also demanded the implementation of an official state holiday celebrating Martin Luther King, Jr. The demonstration was organized by the NAACP in collaboration with the National Urban League and other religious, social, and academic groups, according to the Sentinel.
-Some of the protesters held signs reading “Your heritage is my slavery.”[8]
+On January 20, 2000, the Los Angeles Sentinel reported, thousands of people marched on the South Carolina Statehouse, demanding the Confederate flag be lowered from the dome.
+They also demanded the implementation of an official state holiday celebrating Rev. Martin Luther King, Jr. The demonstration was organized by the NAACP in collaboration with the National Urban League and other religious, social, and academic groups, according to the Sentinel.
+Some of the protesters held signs reading “Your heritage is my slavery.”
 16-year-old Heather Showman, a white high-school student who was attending in support of the flag’s removal, told the Sentinel, “We need to get this flag off the Statehouse and promote racial unity.”[9]

-South Carolina lawmakers attempted to appease both the NAACP and Confederate sympathizers by proposing ways to remove the flag from the dome without eliminating its presence from the capitol entirely.
-The Senate President Pro Tempore John Drummond suggested ceasing the flying of the flag and housing it in a glass case in the Statehouse rotunda instead, but nothing came of this proposition.[13]
-On May 10th, 2000, the same day that South Carolina celebrated its first official Confederate Memorial Day, the state House voted to remove the Confederate flag from the Capitol dome and have it placed in front of a memorial to Confederate soldiers on statehouse grounds.^17
+South Carolina lawmakers attempted to appease both the NAACP and flag supporters by proposing ways to remove the flag from the dome without eliminating its presence from the capitol entirely.
+The Senate President Pro Tempore John Drummond suggested ceasing the flying of the flag and housing it in a glass case in the Statehouse rotunda instead, but nothing ever came of this proposition.[13]
+On May 10th, 2000, the same day that South Carolina celebrated its first official Confederate Memorial Day, the state House voted to remove the Confederate flag from the Capitol dome and have it placed in front of a memorial to Confederate soldiers on statehouse grounds.[14]

-This solution was unsatisfactory to many on either side of the issue, as the AP captured in a piece reprinted by the New Pittsburgh Courier.
+This solution was not entirely satisfactory to people on either side of the issue, as the AP captured in a piece reprinted by the New Pittsburgh Courier.
 According to the article, both staunch flag supporters and members of the House Black Caucus tried to kill the bill.
-Flag supporters wanted to keep the flag on the dome, while many Black legislators were disturbed that the flag would be put in such a prominent place.^18
+Flag supporters wanted to keep the flag on the dome, while many Black legislators were disturbed that the flag would be put in such a prominent place.

-When Democratic candidates campaigned in the state ahead of the 2004 election, the Winston-Salem Chronicle made sure to reprint an article from the Associated Press describing two candidates’ views on the controversy.
-Former Vermont Gov. Howard Dean and Sen. Joe Lieberman from Connecticut, both seeking the Democratic nomination, had said they opposed the Confederate flag flying in front of the Statehouse, but “stopped short of endorsing the [NAACP] boycott.”[18]
-According to the report, Lieberman said he wanted to speak to those in opposition to the flag “to get a broader range of opinions on the boycott” and planned to stay in homes, not hotels, while in South Carolina.[19]
+When Democratic candidates campaigned in the state ahead of the 2004 election, the Winston-Salem Chronicle made sure to reprint an article from the Associated Press describing two candidates’ attitudes about the controversy.
+Former Vermont Gov. Howard Dean and Sen. Joe Lieberman from Connecticut, both seeking the Democratic nomination, had said they opposed the Confederate flag flying in front of the Statehouse, but “stopped short of endorsing the [NAACP] boycott.”
+According to the report, Lieberman said he wanted to speak to those in opposition of flying the flag “to get a broader range of opinions on the boycott” and planned to stay in homes, not hotels, while in South Carolina.[18]

 The editorial sections of Black newspapers captured the lack of consensus among African-Americans over the value of the boycott, publishing articles representing varying opinions on the issue.
-For instance, The National Center for Public Policy Research (a conservative news outlet) organized Project 21, a platform to promote the viewpoints of moderate and conservative African-Americans.[20]
+For instance, The National Center for Public Policy Research (a conservative news platform) mobilized Project 21, an initiative to promote the viewpoints of moderate and conservative African-Americans.[19]

-Among the problems she listed were teen pregnancies, high infant mortality rates, the education gap, drug use, and the AIDS epidemic.
-Her article was published in the New Pittsburgh Courier[21] as well as the Michigan Chronicle under a different title"^30
+Among the problems she listed were teen pregnancies, infant mortality rates, the education gap, rates of drug use, and the AIDS epidemic.
+Her article was published in the New Pittsburgh Courier[20] as well as in the Michigan Chronicle under a different title.[21]

 But op-ed pages in the Black press also carried many full-throated defenses of the NAACP’s move.
 Another article published by the Winston-Salem Chronicle declared,